hmerali/speaktiles/README.md

 ## 🌟 Key Features Explained

-### **High Contrast Mode**
-Toggle high contrast for better visibility and accessibility.
-Changes the entire app theme to a dark, high-contrast design.

 ### **Offline Functionality**
 The service worker caches all assets and provides offline access to your communication boards.